in

 It’s also utilized in the food industry as a preservative.
 While salt is necessary for our diets for our bodies and organs to operate properly, too much salt can cause water retention and high blood pressure, putting you at risk for heart disease.

-Six Best Low Sodium Fast Food Options to Eat at Lunch
+Low Sodium Fast Food Options:

-Here are some of the low sodium foods that are available at various restaurants.
-Although these contain fewer amounts of salt, these still aren’t suitable for daily consumption while you are on a low sodium diet.
+Although these contain fewer amounts of salt, they still aren’t suitable for daily consumption while you are on a low-sodium diet.

 Subway’s veggie delight sandwich:

-Although there aren’t many low-sodium options at Subway, this one 6-inch sandwich contains 12 percent of your sodium DV for 190 when ordered with Subway’s 9-Grain Wheat bread.
+Although there aren’t many low-sodium options at Subway, this one 6-inch sandwich contains 12 percent of your sodium DV for 190 when ordered with Subway’s 9-grain Wheat bread.

 This sandwich has one of the lowest sodium counts on the Subway menu, making it a good choice for sodium-restricted diets.